-The recommended equalisation settings are in bold italics - these are the only ones really needed.
+The recommended equalisation settings are in bold italics and shaded cells - these are the only ones really needed.
 The worst case error is still less than 1.5 dB, and we can be safely assured that this is far better than can be expected from the recordings themselves.
 Naturally, the frequency selections are up to the constructor, and there is no real reason not to include all of the ranges if so desired.
 Since a two pole switch is required, this will generally limit you to 6 ranges in total for each equalisation range, so a decision needs to be made as to which low frequency EQ settings will be used.

 The project itself is virtually identical to P06, except that the on-board capacitors are not used, and instead are switched with two separate rotary switches.
 It is very important to keep wiring length to the absolute minimum, or there will be an overall frequency shift caused by the stray capacitance.

 Notice that the switch sliding contact is wired to the PCB at the most sensitive (electrically speaking) position, and the capacitors are all connected to the opamp output (low frequency) or ground (high frequency).
 This ensures that the effects of any stray capacitance are minimised.
 It may be necessary to use a low value (100 ohm, shown as optional) resistor in series with the opamp output before it is wired out to the switched caps to prevent oscillation where a high speed opamp is used.
 This is not needed for the high frequency section since R8 will isolate the opamp.

 For full details of the preamp, refer to Project 06 - the circuitry in this version is identical, the only difference being the switching.
 The P06 PCB can be adapted easily for this application.